Siege of Zamość: Siege

 On February 25, 1656, Swedish troops appeared at the gates of the stronghold.

 According to a legend, when Swedish representatives came to the town and proposed the capitulation of the fortress, Jan 'Sobiepan' Zamoyski answered: "I am the Lord for myself and I will not give Zamość to the Swedes".

 The Swedes began with an artillery barrage, but due to lack of heavy guns, it was not successful.
-Within a few days, Charles X Gustav realized that capturing Zamość, whose fortifications had been strengthened since 1648, was impossible, and on March 1, the invaders withdrew.
+Within a few days, Charles X Gustav realized that capturing Zamość, whose fortifications had been strengthened since 1648, was impossible, and on March 1, the Swedes withdrew.

 Aftermath

 Next year, the Transylvanian army under George II Rákóczi appeared near Zamość, but it did not even try to capture the mighty fortress.

 In the last stage of the war, Zamość was a prison for high-ranking officers of the Swedish Army.
 Among those kept there, was Field Marshal Arvid Wittenberg, who died in prison of natural causes.